DarkAtra/v-rising-discord-bot/docs/bot-companion.md

      "BindPort": 25570
    }
    ```
-   **It is not recommended to expose the api port to the internet in an unprotected manner.** Consider protecting the api port using a reverse proxy that
+   **It is not recommended to expose the api port to the internet in an unprotected manner.** More on that in the next few steps.
-   supports basic authentication or by using a firewall rule.
-5. Start the V Rising server and test if the mod works as expect by running the following command in your
+5. Start the v rising server and test if the mod works as expect by running the following command in your
    terminal: `curl -v http://localhost:25570/v-rising-discord-bot/characters`.
 Expect status code `200 OK` as soon as the server has fully started.
 6. Secure the API port using [Basic Authentication](https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication).
 Navigate to the `BepInEx/config` folder
    and open `v-rising-discord-bot-companion.cfg`.
 The file should look something like this: